Marc Molinaro: Administrator of the Federal Transit Administration

 In February 2025, President Donald Trump nominated Molinaro to be the Administrator of the Federal Transit Administration.
 While awaiting U.S. Senate confirmation, Molinaro worked as a Senior Advisor at the FTA.
 On August 2, 2025, Molinaro was confirmed by the Senate in a 71–23 vote.
 He was sworn in two days later on August 4.
+On February 13, 2026, Molinaro announced his resignation as FTA administrator effective February 20, 2026.

+2026 State Assembly campaign

+In February 2026, Molinaro announced his candidacy for New York State Assembly in District 102 in the November 2026 election.